 Chris also has substantial experience of academic event organisation, including organising several conferences and workshops, as well as convening specific conference sessions.
 Moreover, in terms of teaching, Chris has supported several undergraduate and postgraduate research projects, as well as having contributed to numerous MSc and BSc modules, such as: Low Carbon Energy; Sustainable Consumption; Global Environment Challenges; Public Health; and Measuring and Monitoring Sustainability.

-Sociotechnical theories; Practices; Everyday life; Sustainable consumption; Domestic energy consumption; Built environment; Passivhaus; Building monitoring; Digital feedback technologies; Professional practices; Societal transitions; Innovation; Climate change; Interdisciplinarity.
+Sociotechnical theories; Practices; Everyday life; Sustainable consumption; Energy demand; Built environment; Housing; Passivhaus; Building monitoring; Digital feedback technologies; Professional practices; Societal transitions; Innovation; Climate change; Interdisciplinarity.

 Areas of research supervision